 Stafford Western Access Route

 The new road will provide a strategic link between the north and west of the town.
-The route will connect A34 Foregate Street at the Madford Retail Park junction with A518 Newport via the existing Martin Drive and Kingsway:
+The route will connect A34 Foregate Street at the Madford Retail Park junction with A518 Newport via the existing Martin Drive and Kingsway.
+The project will include:

-- The existing traffic signals junction at A34 Madford Retail Park will be upgraded to provide additional lanes and the route will pass between the Lidl and Tenpin buildings before crossing the River Sow and Doxey Road car park on a low viaduct.
+- An improved junction on the A34 Madford Retail Park to provide additional lanes.
+The route will pass between the Lidl and Tenpin buildings before crossing the River Sow and Doxey Road car park on a low viaduct.

 - The route will connect into a new enlarged roundabout to replace the existing mini-roundabout access to the Doxey Road car park.

 - The section of Doxey Road that is fronted by the Castletown properties will be re-aligned to provide a buffer between the residents and the new road.
 The existing road will remain as a service access to these properties.